-Special education programs for people with learning disabilities in Slovenia divide into:
+Special education program for persons with intellectual disabilities in Slovenia divide into:

-- An obligatory part, lasting 9 years and with 3 stages: first (I), second (II), and third (III).
-Each stage involves 3 years of schooling, and it lasts until the person is 18.
-This obligatory part may be followed by an optional fourth (IV) stage of schooling, lasting 3 years. - A follow up program (optional) is available from the age 18.
-26. This lasts eight years, and is called "Learning for life and work" and involves a fifth (V) stage (3 years) and sixth (VI) stage (5 years) (Republic of Slovenia, Ministry of education, science and sport, 2014).
+- obligatory part, lasting 9 years and has 3 degrees: first (I), second (II), and third (III).
+Each degree has 3 years of schooling, and it lasts until the persons age of 18.
+Obligatory part can be followed by an optional program, lasting 3 years and includes fourth (IV) degree of schooling. - follow up (optional) program from the age 18.
+26., lasting eight years, titled Learning for life and work and includes fifth (V) and sixth (VI) degree of schooling.
+V. degree lasts 3 years and VI. degree lasts 5 years (Republic of Slovenia, Ministry of education, science and sport, 2014).

-Students finish obligatory schooling after they have attended the I, II and III stages, for three years on each stage.
-When they finish their education on other levels of educational program, they get a certificate with description of the achieved goals and recommendations for their further development.
-When they finish program "Learning for life and work", they are given a certificate with their estimated level of achieved development, a description of their knowledge, and suggestions for their successful inclusion in life and work.
+Students finish obligatory schooling when they attend the program on I, II and III degree, for three years on each degree.
+When they finish education on other levels of educational program, they get a certificate with description of the achieved goals and recommendations for their further development.
+When they finish program Learning for life and work, they are given a certificate with estimated level of achieved development, description of their knowledge, and suggestions for their successful inclusion in life and work.

-In the MeTura project, we are concentrating on adults with learning disabilities.
-Adults with learning disabilities are individuals who have a significant limitation of both intellectual capability and adapted behavior, which is reflected in their conceptual, social and practical adaptation skills.
+Within our project, we are concentrating on adult persons with intellectual disabilities.
+Adult persons with intellectual disabilities are persons who have an important limitation of both intellectual capability and adapted behavior, which is reflected in the conceptual, social and practical adaptation skills.

-Education for adults with learning disabilities in Slovenia still needs to be improved.
-Often their wishes, needs and interest in further education are neglected.
-Like all individuals, adults with learning disabilities differ in their capabilities which is why they require an individual approach that takes into account the needs and capabilities of each individual.
+The area of education for adult persons with intellectual disabilities in Slovenia still needs to be improved.
+Often their wishes, needs and interest for further education are being neglected.
+Like all persons, persons with intellectual disabilities differ in their capabilities and that is why they need individual approach that includes the needs and capabilities of each individual.

-2.2 LIFELONG LEARNING FOR PERSONS WITH INTELLECTUAL DISABILITIES the community and environment, keeping their gained knowledge and developing new capabilities" is part of the social security services (Social Assistance Act, Article 17.).
-This means that the need for further education or lifelong learning of these persons is the responsibility of the institutions that offer social security services.
-Also, Article 10. of the Social Inclusion of Disabled Persons Act states that, in order to ensure the social inclusion of people with disabilities in the community, individuals with disabilities have the right to services provided by social inclusion services in the community to support equal coexistence of people with disabilities and non-disabled persons in the community.
-Article 10. specifically mentions Lifelong learning as a service of Social Inclusion.
+2.2 LIFELONG LEARNING FOR PERSONS WITH INTELLECTUAL DISABILITIES

+In Slovenia, the area of lifelong learning for persons with intellectual disabilities is included in the area of social affairs.
+Article 17. of the Social Assistance Act states that "all-inclusive care of adults who are physically and intellectually disabled, their development, individuality and harmonic inclusion in the community and environment, keeping their gained knowledge and developing new capabilities" is part of the social security services (Social Assistance Act, Article 17.).
+Meaning that the need for further education or lifelong learning of these persons is within the institutions that offer social security services.
+Also, Article 10. of the Social Inclusion of Disabled Persons Act states that in order to ensure the social inclusion of people with disabilities in the community, persons with disabilities have the right to social inclusion services provided by providers of social inclusion services in the community with regard to the equal coexistence of people with disabilities and non-disabled persons in the community.
+The Article 10. specifically mentions Lifelong learning as a service of Social Inclusion.